Cathedral of Saint Mary of the Assumption (San Francisco)

-The Cathedral of Saint Mary of the Assumption, also known locally as Saint Mary's Cathedral, is the principal church of the Roman Catholic Archdiocese of San Francisco in San Francisco, California.
+The Cathedral of Saint Mary of the Assumption, also known locally as Saint Mary's Cathedral, is the principal church of the Archdiocese of San Francisco in San Francisco, California.
 It is the mother church of the Catholic faithful in the California counties of Marin, San Francisco and San Mateo and is the metropolitan cathedral for the Ecclesiastical province of San Francisco.

 The cathedral is located in the Cathedral Hill neighborhood of San Francisco.
 The present cathedral replaced one (1891–1962) of the same name.
-The original Cathedral of Saint Mary of the Immaculate Conception was built in 1853–1854 and still stands today.
+The original Cathedral of Saint Mary of the Immaculate Conception was built in 1853–54 at California Street and Grant Avenue and still stands today.
 It is now known as Old Saint Mary's Cathedral.

 Second cathedral

-In 1883, Archbishop Patrick W. Riordan purchased the northwest corner of Van Ness Avenue and O'Farrell Street in Western Addition.
+In 1883, Archbishop Patrick W. Riordan purchased the northwest corner of Van Ness Avenue and O'Farrell Street in the Western Addition.
 Riordan broke ground in December 1885.
 On May 1, 1887, the archbishop placed the cornerstone.
 Archbishop Riordan dedicated the edifice to Saint Mary of the Assumption on January 11, 1891.
-The second cathedral served the Archdiocese of San Francisco for seventy-one years.
-During the episcopal terms of archbishops Riordan, Edward J. Hanna and John J. Mitty.
+The second cathedral served the Archdiocese of San Francisco for seventy-one years, during the episcopal terms of archbishops Riordan, Edward J. Hanna and John J. Mitty.
 Papal Secretary of State Eugenio Cardinal Pacelli, (future Pope Pius XII) said Mass at the high altar in October 1936.
-On April 3, 1962, Joseph T. McGucken was installed as the fifth Archbishop of San Francisco in the cathedral on Van Ness Avenue.
-Five months later the landmark was destroyed by arson on the night of September 7, 1962.
+On April 3, 1962, Joseph T. McGucken was installed as the fifth Archbishop of San Francisco in the cathedral.
+Five months later, on the night of September 7, 1962, the landmark was destroyed by arson.